0x7ace80/virtualbox_usb_mitm/README.md

 `make && make install && make load`

 But the `TRICKY` thing is: it turned out that the drivers were not working on my machine.
+If I executed the binary `./VirtualBox`, it always reported error and failed when it started to run the virtual machine.
-I had to install a release version VBox (with the same revision number as the source code) which helps to install the drivers correctly.
+I had to install a prebuild release version VBox (with the same revision number as the source code) in offical way which helps to install the drivers correctly.

-Now the VBox you build can be used, and you can install a windows 10 as client OS.
+Now the VBox you build can work, and you can install a windows 10 as client OS.

 USB Foundmantal Knowledge
 =